GPS Tracking Laws In Ohio – Legal Guide For Tracking Vehicles In OH

 State v.
 Johnson Warrantless GPS Tracking

-In 2011, a Butler County Sheriffs Deputy placed a tracker on a suspected drug trafficker’s vehicle to conduct electronic tracking.
-The background investigation determined that the suspect was in fact in the possession and selling drugs.
-However, the suspect argued that his fourth amendments were violated when law enforcement used a warrantless GPS.
-The court ruled in favor of law enforcement where the Ohio Supreme Court would hear the oral argument.
+In 2011, a Butler County Sheriff’s Deputy placed a tracker on a suspected drug trafficker’s vehicle to conduct electronic tracking.
+The background investigation determined that the suspect was in fact in possession and selling drugs.
+However, the suspect argued that his fourth amendment was violated when law enforcement used a warrantless GPS.
+The court ruled in favor of law enforcement and the Ohio Supreme Court would hear the oral argument.
 What the Supreme Court of Ohio ruled was the same as in the lower court of appeals in that the police who used the tracker without a warrant did so in good faith that their actions were legal.
 The evidence from the GPS tracking device was deemed admissible (as it was during the trial courts), and a new precedent was set with Ohio law.